|The Website for Boston Latin School Visual and Performing Arts|

 Your Support Makes Art Happen

 Did you know that over half of students at BLS participate in arts programs?
 That means over 1,000 students are involved in music, drama and visual art at BLS.
 The Friends of the Arts is a parent-led group that works closely with the faculty in the Arts Department to support these programs for our kids.
 You can help by becoming a member or by renewing your membership today by clicking on the links below.

 Please join us at our next meeting.
-We meet on the first Wednesday of each month from 6:30 to 8:00 PM in the 2nd floor BLS Arts Wing.
-The next meeting will be on December 8th.
-Learn firsthand about all the activities and help FOA make a difference in your child's education.Thanks,
+We meet on the first Wednesday of each month from 6:30 to 8:00 pm in the 2nd floor BLS Arts Wing.
+Learn firsthand about all the activities and help FOA make a difference in your child's education.Thank you!